SamanthaGuanipaUgas/Intelligent-Robotics-Integration/README.md

 # Intelligent-Robotics-Integration
-Repository to store  projects developed in the Intelligent Robotics Integration course using ROS.
+Repository created to store  projects developed in the Intelligent Robotics Integration course using ROS.